CSC207-2022F-UofT/course-project-linkout/README.md

 ### Entities

 - The central entity is the account.
 Its childen are Admin and Profile, which in turn has children User, RegularUser, and VipUser.
+- Entities that represent creations by a user are Review and Report.

 ### Use cases / functionality